sarah-i-rubenstein/AI_Wildlife_App/README.md

 ```

 <h2>Contact Information</h2>
-If you have any questions please contact me at <a href="sarah.i.rubenstein@gmail.com">sarah.i.rubenstein@gmail.com</a>.
+If you have any questions please contact me at <a href = "mailto: sarah.i.rubenstein@gmail.com">sarah.i.rubenstein@gmail.com</a>.